-Providing Department: Management Information Systems, Faculty of IT
+Providing Department: Management Information Systems, Faculty of IT Module Coordinator(s): Year: 3 Credit: 3 credit hours Prerequisite: 721111 Aims:

 This module introduces the students to the concepts and skill of system analysis and design.
 It includes expanded coverage of data flow diagrams, data dictionary, and process specifications, as it introduces examples of new software used by analysts, designers to manage projects, analyze and document systems, design new systems and implement their plans.
 It introduces also a recent coverage of UML, wireless technologies and ERP; web based systems for e-commerce and expanded coverage on RAD and GUI design.